kahnwong/karnwong.me/content/posts/cost-optimization-with-kubernetes/index.md

 ![picture 1](images/4d695173c90ef2db997019774a93863847a39368e35bfdaf48d79b76acca515b.png)

+Notice `efficiency` column, this tells how well your resources are being utilized.
+If you see a low number here, consider using function-as-a-service or other cloud compute where pricing is calculated per usage, not active time (something like gcp's cloud run).

+## Boring math part 😴

 So that's `$35.57` for `6 days`, which would be around `$5.9 per day`.
 Per year this would cost `$5.9 * 52 = $306.8` 😱.

 My current home server setup is around `$880`, so that's around `3 years` before it would break even 🤣.